 We are just in time to see the sunset on top.
 It’s beautiful and rewarding.
 The next reward soon follows, the descent on fast rolling gravel paths.
 A big pizza in a town called Smitten is another one.
 Here we meet Ken again.
 Where does this guy come from!?

-Thunder flashes in the dark sky.
-I am in my bivvy bag, waking up on the edge of a field.
-Happy last night’s rain didn’t continue through the night.
-Without any rain gear with me I am not prepared for this!
-The thunder continues all morning.
+Lightning flashes across the dark sky.
+I am waking up on the edge of a field in a dry bivvy bag, glad last night’s rain didn’t continue throughout the night.
+Without any rain gear with me I am not prepared for heavy rainfall!
+The lightning flashes continue all morning.
 At some point it seems to be heading away.
-Then all of a sudden it starts to pour.
-I spot a high seat, a small cabin on poles hunters use.
+Then all of a sudden rain starts to pour.
+I spot a high seat, a small cabin on poles that hunters use.
 We climb the ladder and wait for the rain storm to pass.
 It’s a beautiful sight.
 This is what nature was waiting for.
-The soil soaks up the rain like a sponge.
+The soil is soaking up the rain like a sponge.
 Lucky for us the temperature is still high and for the next kilometres it feels like we are riding through a tropical rain forest.

-With James, Holger and Ken ahead of us, the podium positions are taken and Laurens and I decide to ride it out together.
-The Altkönig is the second largest hill and close to the finish.
+With James, Holger and Ken ahead of us, the podium positions are taken (if nothing crazy happens).
+Laurens and I decide to ride it out together.
+We often ride together back home, so why not now?
+The Altkönig is the second largest hill and is close to the finish.
 Again a technical part where I dismount my steel pony without hesitation.
-I don’t mind to walk some stretches.
-It feels good and cycling isn’t faster anyway.
+I don’t mind to walk a few kilometres.
+At this point it feels good to use my legs in different way and cycling isn’t faster anyway.

-Together we ride up the very last climb to the chapel.
-Photographer Ryan Davies spot us, cheers us on and even leads us to the chapel where Jesko, James and Ken are cheering.
+After the descent we ride up the very last climb to the chapel.
+Photographer Ryan Davies spots us, cheers us on and even leads us to the chapel where Jesko, James and Ken are cheering.
 What a great surprise.
 What an intense relief.
-What a very good tasting finishers beer.
+What a very good tasting finisher beer.

 Taunus Bikepacking is back in 2019!